Entrepreneurship Courses

 ENTP 3299 – Build Your Business: Plan, Pitch, Launch

-Graduate Courses
+Graduate

 ENTP 6020 – Business Model Development & Planning

-Jointly taught by an experienced professor, Dr. Madhavan Parthasarathy, Executive Director of the Jake Jabs Center, this course familiarizes students with the key steps for preparing a business plan for a new (or existing) business venture.
-This course provides real-world feedback and advice and integrates coursework with THE CLIMB | Startup Pitch Competition events to further enhance the quality of one’s business concept.
+This course familiarizes students with the key steps for preparing an effective business plan for a new (or existing) business venture.
+Utilizing strategies based on research, students learn how to create an effective pitch, a superb slide deck, and a cutting-edge business plan.
+Real-world feedback from seasoned entrepreneurs is synergistically interwoven with coursework, and THE CLIMB | Startup Pitch Competition events are used to further enhance the quality of one’s business concept.
 Several past students have won prizes at THE CLIMB and launched successful businesses from concepts developed in the course.

 ENTP 6110 – Innovation in Fintech

-ENTP 6200 – Mission Driven Entrepreneurship
+ENTP 6200 – Purpose-Driven Innovation in Social Entrepreneurship

 ENTP 6834 – Lean Marketing